Water Density Calculator

 The density of water (or any other substance) is the ratio of its mass, m, to its volume, V. We usually denote density using the symbol ρ, so the formula for density is:

 ρ = m / V.

 It turns out that density isn't constant for most substances but, in fact, changes when external parameters change, such as temperature or pressure.

 Water density units

 There are various units of water density.
-Actually, any combination of the units of mass and the units of volume is acceptable, but some of them are more prevalent than others.
+Any combination of the units of mass and the units of volume is acceptable, but some are more prevalent than others.
 The most commonly used units are: